ESA-EarthCODE/documentation/pages/Getting started with EarthCODE/index.md

    - Get in touch for onboarding support, fill in the short contact form at <https://earthcode.esa.int/contact> or e‑mail **earth-code@esa.int**.

 3. **Troubleshooting**
-   If you hit a snag, check the [Frequently Asked Questions](./Frequently%20Asked%20Questions.md) section first.
+   If you hit a blocker, check the [Frequently Asked Questions](./Frequently%20Asked%20Questions.md) section first.
    Still stuck?
 Ask in the forum or drop us a line at the support address above.